Skip to main content

 This is where teams avoid fragmented KYB decisions: medium risk stays controlled, and high risk stays blocked until disposition is clear.
 Keep the evidence trail complete so a reviewer can quickly see why a case was advanced, constrained, or escalated.

 The mandatory-versus-policy split starts with one hard anchor: FinCEN lists Customer Due Diligence Requirements for Financial Institutions as an Action Type Final Rule with a Release Date of May 11, 2016.
-Beyond that, this pack does not support broad claims about PATRIOT Act KYB duties, EU AMLD duties, UBO depth, monitoring cadence, or penalties.
+Beyond that, confirm specifics about PATRIOT Act KYB duties, EU AMLD duties, UBO depth, monitoring cadence, or penalties with the relevant authority.

 That is the rule for this section: when someone says a control is mandatory, require the exact rule, the jurisdiction, and the entity in your stack that is bound.

-Use the FinCEN CDD item above as the named U.S. basis available here.
-Do not overstate what this pack does not confirm: whether your platform is directly covered, which entity types are in scope for your flow, what UBO depth is required, or how often files must be refreshed.
+Use the FinCEN CDD item above as the named U.S. basis.
+Confirm with the relevant authority whether your platform is directly covered, which entity types are in scope for your flow, what UBO depth is required, or how often files must be refreshed.

 Before launch, keep a short legal-basis memo per country and program with four fields: